Floorp-Projects/Floorp/devtools/docs/frontend/telemetry.md

 // signature of the event and needs to be sent with all properties.

 // Create the pending event using
-// this._telemetry.preparePendingEvent(category, method, object, value,
+// this._telemetry.preparePendingEvent(category, method, object, value, expectedPropertyNames) e.g.
-// expectedPropertyNames) e.g.
-this._telemetry.preparePendingEvent("devtools.main", "open", "tools", null, ["entrypoint", "first_panel", "host", "splitconsole", "width", "session_id"] );
+this._telemetry.preparePendingEvent("devtools.main", "open", "tools", null, ["entrypoint", "first_panel", "host", "splitconsole", "width"] );

 // Use the category, method, object, value combinations above to add each